John Owen (judge): Notable cases

 In 1973, Owen defended Father Patrick Fell, a Catholic priest accused of being an IRA commander.
-As a judge, in 1985, he tried the 12th Duke of Manchester for fraud against the National Westminster Bank.
-In 1991, he was the first at first instance in the landmark case R v R, which saw the end of the marital rape exemption.
+As a judge, in 1985, he tried the 12th Duke of Manchester for attempting fraud against the National Westminster Bank.
+In 1991, he was the judge at first instance in the landmark case R v R, which saw the end of the marital rape exemption.
 In 1992, he was a member of the Court of Appeal in R v Brown, whose decision was upheld by the House of Lords.
 In 2000, he tried the farmer Tony Martin for the murder of a burglar.

 Family

 Owen married, in 1952, Valerie (née Ethell).
 They had two children, one son and one daughter.
 Their daughter, Melissa Clare Owen (born 12 November 1960), was married, from 1985 to 1997, to The Hon.
 Michael-John Ulick Knatchbull, a son of John Knatchbull, 7th Baron Brabourne and Patricia Knatchbull, 2nd Countess Mountbatten of Burma.